rhizomes-project/rhizomes-etl/README.md

 pip install -r requirements.txt
 ```

-# How to Run the etl scripts
+# How to Run the ETL scripts

 - From a terminal window (e.g., bash), run the script for the provider whose metadata you want, e.g.,